Yashvardhan-Asthana/Python-Projects/Weather-Monitoring/README.md

 The `Weather Monitoring` project is a Python-based application that fetches and monitors real-time weather data for six major metro cities in India: Delhi, Mumbai, Chennai, Bengaluru, Kolkata, and Hyderabad.
 The project fetches weather data from the OpenWeatherMap API and stores it in a local SQLite database for analysis and visualization.

 ### Key Features:
-- **Real-Time Weather Data:** Fetches the current weather details such as average temperature, minimum temperature, maximum temperature, and dominant weather condition for each city at a configurable interval of 5 minutes.
+- **Real-Time Weather Data:** Fetches the current weather details such as average temperature, minimum temperature, maximum temperature, and dominant weather condition for each city continously at a configurable interval of 5 seconds (time interval can be changed to 5 minutes or more).
 - **Alerts:** Generates alerts if the average temperature of any city exceeds a predefined threshold which is set to 35°C currently.
 - **Data Storage:** Saves weather data into a local SQLite database for future retrieval and analysis.
 - **Temperature Trend Visualization:** Plots the temperature trends for all cities over time using `matplotlib`.